TYPO3-extensions/sphinx/Documentation/UsersManual/SphinxDocumentationViewer/Index.rst

 Welcome screen
 ^^^^^^^^^^^^^^

-If no documentation has been selected in the drop-down menu:
+If no documentation has been selected in the drop-down menu; that is, "Dashboard" is selected:

 |kickstart|